Your local business online reputation is an important part of how consumers see your business online.

 You know where to focus but the sites people are finding your competition on aren’t as easy as just getting listed.

-The top spots often go to businesses with a large quantity and high-quality reviews.
+The top spots often go to businesses with a large quantity and high-quality reviews among other factors.

-The quantity and quality of your reviews is the only way to get into the top spots beyond paying a lot of money.Being found in local searches often comes down to lots of high-quality consumer reviews.
+The quantity and quality of your reviews is one way to get into the top spots beyond paying a lot of money.Being found in local searches often comes down to lots of high-quality consumer reviews.
 Click To Tweet

-If you’re just getting started in your business and you have no customers yet then your options span either spending money to advertise or networking a lot.
+If you’re just getting started in your business and you have no customers yet then your option is to either either spending money to advertise or networking a lot.

 That means effectively networking at local business events and proving that you’re the expert in your industry.